bramwaas/wordpress-plugin-wsa-simple-google-icalendar-widget/README.md

 == Installation ==
 * Do the usual setup procedure... you know... downloading... unpacking... uploading... activating.
 Or just install it through the wordpress plugin directory.
-* As soon as you activated the plugin, you should see a new widget under Design â€º Widgets.
+* As soon as you activated the plugin, you should see a new widget under Design / Widgets.
 Just drag it into your sidebar.
 * Fill out all the necessary configuration fields.
  Under Calendar ID enter the calendar ID displayed by Google Calendar, or complete url of a Google calendar or other iCal file.
- You can find Google calendar ID by going to Calendar Settings â€º Calendars, clicking on the appropriate calendar, scrolling all the way down to â€œCalendar addressâ€�.
+ You can find Google calendar ID by going to Calendar Settings & Calendars, clicking on the appropriate calendar, scrolling all the way down to find the Calendar ID at the bottom under the Integrate Calendar section.
 There's your calendar id.
 * You're done!

 == Documentation ==